Congratulations your dream holiday itinerary is now saved - use the MyMeraki section to revisit your itinerary and save multiple versions.

 Go to the Itinerary Builder to get started.

-Gazing at gobsmacking glaciers in Banff, soaking in the city cool of Vancouver, spotting grizzlies in amongst Whistler’s thick forests, or indulging in a High Tea in Victoria – Canada has it all.
+Gazing at gobsmacking glaciers in Banff, soaking in the city cool of Vancouver, spotting grizzlies in the wilds of Vancouver Island, or indulging in a High Tea in Victoria – Canada has it all.
 And if it’s even more jaw-dropping scenery that you’re after, Alaska is only a hop, skip and a cruise away.
 With so many bucket-list opportunities all in the same part of the world, picking an itinerary can be hard.
 That’s why we’ve hand selected Canada’s best bits for you.

 Framed by the dramatic vistas of the North Shore Mountains and Pacific Ocean, Vancouver is one of Canada’s most scenic cities.
 A hub of cultural, culinary and creative action, with the chance to hike, bike and watch wildlife in the surrounding nature, it’s a place where urban exploration and outdoor adventures come hand in hand.Discover More